theuhmmm/laws/An Act to Defeat the Onceler.md

 **SECTION 1.
 SHORT TITLE**

-&nbsp;&nbsp;&nbsp; This Act may be cited as "An Act to Defeat the Onceler".
+This Act may be cited as "An Act to Defeat the Onceler".

 <br/>